-For Commitment 30 the number of Public administrations using SPID has significantly grown in the last 20 months.
-27 According to stakeholders Enrico Alletto (Open Genova) and Letizia Di Carlo (Consorzio CBI-Customer to Business Interaction), however, the digital identity system is late and is still too complicated to use.
+For Commitment 30, the number of Public administrations using SPID has significantly grown in the last 20 months.27 According to stakeholders Enrico Alletto (Open Genova) and Letizia Di Carlo (Consorzio CBI-Customer to Business Interaction), however, the digital identity system is late and is still too complicated to use.
 Moreover, there are still only a few online services available through SPID.
-The process of getting a digital identity is not simple, and citizens do not fully understand the concrete use of digital identity.
+The process of getting a digital identity is complicated, and citizens do not fully understand the concrete use of digital identity.
 SPID is formed by different mechanisms (i.e. three different levels of security) working together.
-Stakeholders have noted that these mechanisms all break down at some point.
+Stakeholders have noted that these mechanisms break down at some point.
 While the cause is unknown, stakeholders believe this to be the source of the SPID complications.
-It is important that all these aspects are repaired since Commitment 30 aims to digitize public service and guarantee easier access to citizens.
+It is important that all these aspects be repaired, since Commitment 30 aims to digitize public service and guarantee easier access to citizens.

-For Commitment 31, the consultation28 to gauge how digital rights are perceived has recorded 1,125 responders, but it is too early to verify any results from the consultation.29
+For Commitment 31, the consultation28 to gauge how digital rights are perceived has recorded 1,125 responses, but it is too early to verify any results from the consultation.29

-According to IRM researchers and stakeholders' point of view, these commitments represent the right path to promote digital innovation among PAs and to empower citizens with digital tools.
+Consulted stakeholders believe these commitments represent a positive step towards promoting digital innovation among PAs and empowering citizens with digital tools.
 But stakeholders have doubts.
 Concerning Commitment 29, stakeholders wonder how it would be possible to involve developers outside PAs and how to collect their suggestions or gather support.
-This step should be better specified and explained in the next OGP action plan.
+This step should be better specified and explained in the next action plan.
 Concerning Commitment 30, stakeholders have highlighted the limited knowledge citizens have about SPID and the available services.
 Furthermore, the process to get SPID is still too difficult.
 The impact that SPID (and the other digital tools above described) can be significant, but not if there is low awareness of these tools.
-IRM researchers suggest the government organize initiatives to provide citizens with SPID, and to open offices to explain SPID to the citizens, as in Commitment 16.
-Concerning Commitment 31, IRM researchers and stakeholders suggest harmonizing this action with Commitment 34.
+The IRM researchers suggest the government organize initiatives to provide citizens with SPID, and to open offices to explain SPID to the citizens, as in Commitment 16.
+Concerning Commitment 31, the IRM researchers and stakeholders suggest harmonizing this action with Commitment 34.
 Concrete actions could be taken in next action plan to better affect citizen's awareness.